keera-studios/freenect/README.md

 ## Installing this library

-First check out the code:
+First check out the code.
+There are several forks, we obviously prefer our own.
+Chris Done is the official (the one on github), but for some reason I don't understand, he tells people to check out kevincon's instead.

+    git clone git@github.com:keera-studios/freenect.git
+    git clone git@github.com:chrisdone/freenect.git
     git clone git@github.com:kevincon/freenect.git

 Next, move into the folder and install using cabal: